lkr24/ultrafast-gltf-importer/readme.md

 ```

 3. Execution
-    - Ensure the 3D Viewport is in Material Preview or Rendered mode to see textures.
     - Press the Run Script (Play) button.
     - Check the System Console (Window > Toggle System Console) to view real-time progress.
+    - Go over to the 3D Viewport in Material Preview or Rendered mode to see textures.

 ## Features
   - Low-Level Parsing: Directly extracts vertex and index data from binary buffers, skipping heavy Python-to-Blender API calls.